codeforeauclaire/vms/README.md

 ## TODO

-1. Get on vms.codeforeauclaire.org (move from vms.c4ec.astige.com)
- 1. Await DNS
- 1. Deploy new site
- 1. Redirect old domain (for a week maybe)
- 1. Remove old site (and deploy script for old domain)

-### TODO: Later?

 1. Cleanup code
 1. Give a retry button when stuck in an error'd state
 1. Add description to UI somewhere that 1gb machines last 1/2 the length as 512mb machines